Frequently Asked Questions

 Yes, there is a portfolio requirement for the BFA program.
 Click here for more information.

-No. Even students with a background in the Visual Arts must take VAS1020.
-This course is designed to introduce techniques and processes of a variety of media, theoretical concepts which inform studio practice as well as the facility and safety protocols specific each studio area in the John Labatt Visual Arts Centre.
+No. Even students with a background in the Visual Arts must take SA 1601/SA 1605.
+These courses are designed to introduce techniques and processes of a variety of media, theoretical concepts which inform studio practice as well as the facility and safety protocols specific each studio area in the John Labatt Visual Arts Centre.

 Yes.
 All studio courses require materials, the majority of which must be provided by the student.
 Information on approximate expenses for each course can be obtained by contacting the department or emailing the instructor responsible for the course.

-The Minor in Art History and Criticism may be combined with:
+The Major in Art History and Studio Art may be combined with:

-The Minor in Visual Arts may be combined with:
+The Minor in Art History and Studio Art may be combined with:

 There is a binder on the counter in the Main Office (Room 200) that holds past syllabi for all courses taught in the Visual Arts Department.
 Although course content often changes from year to year, these syllabi will give you a general idea of the type of subjects typically covered as well as the nature of projects assigned.
 However, you may also email the instructor to request additional and more up-to-date information.

-Students must be in fourth year and have an 80% average in order to enrol in a course of Independent Study.
+Students must be in fourth year and have an 80% average in order to enroll in a course of Independent Study.
 No more than one full-course equivalent may be taken by an individual student.
-Please download the Application for Independent Study form for further details.
+Please contact Undergraduate Chair (firstname.lastname@example.org) for enrollment inquires

-First, ensure that you are entering your fourth year and have an overall average of 80%.
-Second, download and review the Internship in the Arts Information Sheet.
-Third, contact the Internship Coordinator at firstname.lastname@example.org.
+Ensure that you are entering your fourth year and have an overall average of 80%.
+Then, contact the Internship Coordinator at email@example.com.

 First, make a list of 4000 level courses offered.
 Second, review your transcript for potential substitute prerequisites.
-For example, VAH 2283E (Art and Mass Media) and VAH2278E (Art Since 1945) might qualify as prerequisites for 4484F/G (Seminar in the Moving Image).
 Third, contact the instructor responsible for the seminar to ask for special permission to enrol.
 If special permission is granted, please ask the instructor to email the Undergraduate Chair with a recommendation.
-If you are having difficulty identifying potential substitute prerequisites, please email an unofficial copy of your transcript to the Undergraduate Chair (email@example.com).
+If you are having difficulty identifying potential substitute prerequisites, please email an unofficial copy of your transcript to the Undergraduate Chair (firstname.lastname@example.org).

 Typically yes, if you’ve taken these courses at an accredited university.
 First, ensure that you have been accepted to Western.
 If not, contact Admissions.
 They will assess your transcript and decide which courses count toward a UWO degree.
 Second, contact the Undergraduate Chair who will find specific equivalents for the Visual Arts credits that you have already earned.